desmos-labs/desmos-contracts/contracts/tips/README.md

 Allows the contract admin to update the contract admin.
 This message has the following parameter:
 * `new_admin`: Address of the new admin.

-Here an example of message to update the contract admin:
+Here an example message to update the contract admin:
 ```json
 {
   "update_admin": {